CoLRev-Environment/search-query/README.md

 This python package was developed as part of my bachelors thesis: Towards more efficient literature search: Design of an open source query translator.

 How to cite:
 Ernst, K. (2024).
 Towards more efficient literature search: Design of an open source query translator.
-Otto-Friedrich-University of Bamberg
+Otto-Friedrich-University of Bamberg.

 # How to use?